DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-5-mentor-materials.md

 - The value of learning from more experienced colleagues
 - The importance of looking after their wellbeing, perhaps linked to workload especially at the start of their career
-- Using existing resources is often more efficient and they may be high-quality, although do stress the importance of being discerning when using other people’s resources and materials linked to the checklist
+- Using existing resources is often more efficient and they may be high-quality, although do stress the importance of being discerning when using other people's resources and materials linked to the checklist
 - There is a lot to learn for ECTs from existing high-quality resources and materials, such as sequencing and effective tasks and activities
 - Using existing resources in a department or across a school can ensure consistency and quality between different classes and different teachers.

 Ask the ECT to share some of the resources or materials that align with the school curriculum (e.g. textbooks, materials created by other members of the team).

-Ask the ECT to talk through a lesson or topic that they know they will be teaching soon but haven’t planned for yet.
+Ask the ECT to talk through a lesson or topic that they know they will be teaching soon but haven't planned for yet.
 They should explain how they will use the resources available to them to choose appropriate examples or materials for that lesson, narrating their decision making.

 Prompts: